ergonames/ergo-names-docs/standards/README.md

 # Standards

-Her you will find the standards for our system.
-The two standard we cover here are:
+Here you will find the standards for our system.
+The two standards we cover here are:

 - Token Standards
 - Royalty Standards